 UltraMonit® In Situ

-The UltraMonit® InSitu is an ultrasonic erosion and corrosion monitoring toolproviding real-time and online wall thickness data on subsea spools and
+The UltraMonit® InSitu is an ultrasonic erosion and corrosion monitoring toolproviding real-time and online wall thickness data on subsea spools and pipelines.

 The UltraMonit® InSitu system uses an array of ultrasound transducers providing reliable high precision ultrasonic wall thickness measurements at selected locations.
 It is based on the well-established ultrasonic pulse-echo method.
 The UltraMonit® system integrates with the subsea control system providing the operators with live wall thickness data.